 Robinson has done a fine job here and produced a quality course.

-As a general statement the tee shots are relatively bland (although he has used some spectacular ocean views as backgrounds very well a couple of times), but on the approach to the greens he has worked overtime to create some interest.
+As a general statement the tee shots are relatively straight forward (although he has used some spectacular ocean views as backgrounds very well), but on the approach to the greens he has worked overtime to create some interest.

-He has done this with a combination of bold bunkering, water hazards abutting greens, rocky creeks and waterfalls, and even a couple of fountains.
+This has been done with a combination of bold bunkering, water hazards abutting greens, rocky creeks and waterfalls, and even a couple of fountains.

 Whilst some of this artistry looked a little artificial to the purist in me, I do think he succeeded in keeping my attention, as I was keen to see what was around every (dogleg) corner.